When those cold winter months in Milwaukee feel like they are never going away, there is no better time than to get out and explore Milwaukee.

 Whether you are a local looking to survive the winter or a visitor to our wonderful city, we have a list of winter activities that will help you enjoy your time in Milwaukee during the winter.

 Are you looking for a unique musical treat in Milwaukee this winter?
 Sofar Sounds is the answer.

 It’s not your typical concert.
-It’s intimate, hosted in unconventional venues like cozy living rooms.
+It’s intimate, hosted in unconventional venues like small coffee shops and breweries.

 The artists are often local gems, just waiting to be discovered.
 And the audience is small, so every performance feels personal.